bk-anupam/LLM_agents/RAG_BOT/README.md

 - **Modular Workflow**: Built using LangGraph's `StateGraph`, enabling a flexible and extensible pipeline with clearly defined nodes and edges.
 - **Conditional Execution**: Dynamically decides whether to perform document retrieval or directly generate responses based on the state of the query.
 - **Customizable Prompts**: Supports custom prompt templates for fine-tuned response generation tailored to specific use cases.
+- **Telegram Bot Integration**: Enables users to interact with the system via Telegram, upload PDF documents for indexing, and query the indexed data.

 ## How It Works